Data and Representation for Turkish Natural Language Inference: Experiments

 \subsection{Case Study II: Comparing Morphological Parsers on Turkish NLI Datasets}

-Turkish is an agglutinating language in which suffixes are commonly cascaded to create new words.
-This makes morphological parsing crucial for many applications.
-In this case study, we evaluate the effect of such morphological analysis by comparing three models with different morphological approaches on \TurkishNLI.
-We train a BERT model from scratch utilizing each approach for pretraining from \secref{sec:case-study-i} and used \TurkishNLI\ for fine-tuning.
-This leads to the striking result that morphology adds additional information where data is sparse, but its importance shrinks as the dataset grows larger.
+In this case study, we use \TurkishNLI\ to compare three morphological parsers with regular tokenization.
+We train a BERT model from scratch utilizing each approach for pretraining and use \TurkishNLI\ for fine-tuning.
+This leads to the striking result that morphology adds additional information where training data is sparse, but its importance shrinks as the dataset grows larger.